 The objective of the Duke IPMH Initiative is to improve access to timely, appropriate, and high quality mental health care for children in Durham by:

-In collaboration with community partners, our goal is to enable the Durham community to become a national model for effective and collaborative pediatric mental health care within integrated educational and health systems.
+In collaboration with community partners, our central goal is to enable the Durham community to become a national model for effective and collaborative pediatric mental health care within integrated educational and health systems.

 Follow us on Twitter! @DukeIPMH